DefectDojo/django-DefectDojo/docs/content/en/usage/permissions.md

 ![Configuration permissions](../../images/configuration_permissions.png)

-Three configurations can still only be changed by superusers:
+3 configurations can still only be changed by superusers:
 * System settings
 * Notifications on system level
 * Configuration permissions for users and groups